marco262/my_wiki/data/curse_of_strahd/gm_notes/notebook.md

 ## General Notes

+* COME UP WITH MORE IDEAS FOR FUCKING WITH BABA LYSAGA DO NOT WING IT THIS TIME
+* Next time Kelemen talks to Ireena, he wants to deepen their relationship.
+Go on a "date".
+(Figure out how Strahd will try to hook her)
 * Get more battle/Vallaki/character theme music
 * Traumatize Orin/Marblepaw
 * Look into possibility of Ireena going to Strahd willingly (and how it will go horribly lol)